standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 that Nicholas would labour.
 But lately he has.
 His way of writing this book is so like what an ordinary writer’s, a real writer’s way would be.
-He says it {45}is ready in his head.
+He says it is ready in his head.
 Nicholas can’t be like that.
 He says it came suddenly to him, when he was sitting up with Mr. Crabbe.
 But he must have had it in his mind; and he has given no sign at all.
 And Nicholas